 I’m not seeing my purchase / why aren’t my bitcoins showing up?

 All bitcoin purchases from an Athena ATM deliver within 20 minutes, so you should receive your coins very quickly.
 Most of the time, if you don’t see the coins in your wallet, it just needs to be refreshed by closing out of the app and opening it back up again.
 Websites, on the other hand, will not typically show the coins until the transaction has been confirmed on the Bitcoin network, which can take up to an hour unless the network is running slow due to high transaction volume.
 If you are concerned about your coins not being sent, please check your transaction on the network by using a block explorer to find your transaction using your address.

 Do you have a minimum age to use the ATM?

 Yes.
 Customers need to be at least 13 years of age to use any Athena-owned service, including the ATMs.

-What are your fees to purchase and sell bitcoin?
+What are your fees to purchase and sell bitcoin or other cryptocurrencies?

-Our exchange fees for Bitcoin (BTC) vary by ATM.
+Our exchange fees will vary by ATM.
 Please see our CoinATMRadar page for current per-coin effective rates.
-Pricing may change at any time, but is typically within the 10-18% range.
+Pricing may change at any time.
 The “We Sell” price expressed at the ATM is the effective price you would have to pay for one whole coin – just divide the full coin price at one of our ATMs by the current market rate to determine the percentage markup.